Twyla Cecil/Joan B. Kroc Institute for International Peace Studies

 - First-hand broadcast journalism experience, by working at an NPR Member Station

-The Fellowship is designed to offer exposure to various units at NPR, in both the News and Digital Media Divisions, and at an NPR Member Station.
+The Fellowship is designed to offer exposure to various units at NPR, in both the News and Digital Divisions, and at an NPR Member Station.
 NPR Kroc Fellows work alongside some of the nation's most respected reporters, producers and editors and receive regular instruction in writing for radio and on-air performance.

 The Fellowship begins in August and lasts one year.
 Fellows receive a stipend of more than $40,000 and benefits, including paid vacation.
 NPR will provide Kroc Fellows with professional guidance and assist in job placement.